geerlingguy/ansible-role-varnish/README.md

 How Varnish stores cache entries (this is passed in as the argument for `-s`).
 If you want to use in-memory storage, change to something like `malloc,256M`.
 Please read Varnish's [Getting Started guide](http://book.varnish-software.com/4.0/chapters/Getting_Started.html) for more information.

+    varnish_pidfile: false
+    varnish_pidfile_path: /run/varnishd.pid

+Enables the creation of a PID file and its path, when varnishd is running.

 ## Dependencies

 None.